 5CA has championed working from home since our humble beginnings.
 But, while seeing other companies get on board with remote work has been great, we know it has its problems.

-We built a WFH aptitude assessment into our recruitment model with that in mind.
+With that in mind, we built a WFH aptitude assessment into our recruitment model.
 That way, we can screen our CXperts, ensuring everyone thrives in a remote environment and those who thrive provide the best results.

-Having worked remotely for two decades, we can identify problems and do our best to defeat them.
+Having worked remotely for 18 years, we can identify problems and do our best to defeat them.
 Because, as with everything good in life, there are plenty of challenges to address along the way.

 And while we believe remote work is the future, we know it isn’t all sunshine and roses.
 Organizing and maintaining a remote workforce is hard, and there are no Matrix-style contortion tricks to get around it.